theinventorshouse/pxt-microbit/docs/projects/rps-teams.md

 ## Step 4: Receiving a message (part 1)

 In an the ``|on radio received|`` event, we receive the status from another @boardname@.
-Click on the **gearwheel* to add the ``serial`` parameter as we will need it to identify who sent that packet.
+Click on the **gearwheel* to add the ``serialNumber`` parameter as we will need it to identify who sent that packet.

 We compute three values from the data received: